eashansingh905/Codeforces/README.md

 These are my solutions to the problems and by no means are the "best" or only way to solve them.
 A lot of my programs have evolved to be more efficient over time, so I do not expect all programs to be perfect.
 These programs were put up soley for those who wish to see a different approach to a problem or for those who need help getting started with developing their own solution.

+I highly reccomend improving upon my solutions and trying to make them more simple.

 *NOTE: I am currently focusing on Difficulty Level 800 Problems